 A company can take pointers from Flipkart which, for select employees, provides pick-up by chauffeur-driven cars on the first day and sends them on a treasure hunt to familiarise themselves with the office.
 Even Oyo Rooms has an interesting first-day ritual where new employees are assigned nicknames such as ‘warrior’ or ‘spartan’ to add excitement to their job on the first day.

 It is important to note that keeping too much on the new recruit’s plate on the very first date could be an overwhelming experience.
 So, plan and spread out your first-day activities so that they can have a fun and fulfilling day which sets the tone for their tenure.

-You can also use your HRMS software to record feedback and conduct anonymous surveys.
-HRMS software like Xite contains feedback systems under their performance management module which records and reports feedback through surveys, questionnaires etc.
+You can also use your HRMS to record feedback and conduct anonymous surveys.
+HRMS software like Xite contains feedback systems under their performance management module which records and reports feedback through surveys, questionnaires, etc.

-These are just a few onboarding practices which could enhance your employee’s first days.
-Did we miss out an interesting point that you would like to share?
+These are just a few onboarding practices that could enhance your employee’s first days.
+Did we miss out on an interesting point that you would like to share?
 Well, let us know below.
 We are always happy to hear what our readers think.